DarthSim/overmind/README.md

 * Overmind starts processes in a tmux session, so you can easily connect to any process and gain control over it;
 * Overmind can restart a single process on the fly — you don't need to restart the whole stack;
 * Overmind allows a specified process to die without interrupting all of the other ones;
-* Overmind can restart a specified processes automatically when they die;
+* Overmind can restart specified processes automatically when they die;
 * Overmind uses tmux's control mode to capture process output — so it won't be clipped, delayed, and it won't break colored output;
 * Overmind can read environment variables from a file and use them as parameters so that you can configure Overmind behavior globally and/or per directory.